Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/users.md

         internal_id: str
             Internal id of user.
         force: bool
-            If set to true removes all user data including groups and entities.
+            If set to true, removes all user data including groups and entities.
         timeout: int
             Default timeout for the request (in seconds) (Default:= 60 seconds).